 Hours: 9 a.m. to 4 p.m.
 Friday through Sunday.

-Snow: Powder and machine-groomed conditions with a base of 20 to 25 inches.
-The area received an estimated 5-to-8 inches of new snow this past week.
+Snow: Powder and machine-groomed conditions with a base of 16 to 20 inches.

-What’s open: Twelve of 24 runs and two of three lifts.
+What’s open: Two of 24 trails and two of three lifts.

 Hours: 9 a.m. to 4 p.m.
 Wednesday through Sunday.